 Approximate Cost

-From Barchidev village, the 18.5-kilometer trek to Sarez gains 1,883 meters and crosses two cable bridges over the Murghab River.
-The final three kilometers climb 650 meters up the Usoi Dam face.
+From Barchidev village, the trek to Sarez runs roughly 15 to 18 kilometers each way and crosses two cable bridges over the Murghab River.
+The final three kilometers climb about 650 meters up the face of the Usoi Dam.
 Donkeys carry luggage on the route.

 Insider Tip